chesslablab/react-board/README.md

 ### Usage

-✨ Some familiarity with chess terms and concepts is required but if you're new to chess this document will guide you through how to easily create amazing apps with ReactBlab components.
+Some familiarity with chess terms and concepts is required but if you're new to chess this document will guide you through how to easily create amazing apps with ReactBlab components.
 Happy coding and learning!

 #### Initialize a Classical Board

 FEN stands for Forsyth-Edwards Notation and is the standard way for describing chess positions using text strings.
+As you can see in the following example, a FEN string representing a chess position is passed as a prop in the `stateBoard` parameter.
+The `isCheck` and `flip` key-value pairs are also used.

 | ClassicalBoard Props | Description |
 | -------------------- | ----------- |
 | `stateBoard` | The state of the chessboard. |
 | `filterMove` | Allows to implement pre-processing logic for chess moves. |
 | `handleMove` | Allows to implement validation logic for chess moves. |

 ```js
 import { ClassicalBoard } from '@chesslablab/reactblab';